 Your home’s standard roof can last up to 25 years.
 However, your roof may have problems before it reaches its expected lifetime.
 Have you noticed any leaks, missing shingles, or sagging gutters on your roof?
 Many people go on living without having noticed any of these problems that require immediate attention.
+This is why it is best for anyone in this situation to look into finding a roof replacement contractor to help get the problem sorted.
 The following are indicators to help you identify any needs of repair or replacement.
 These tips can help you decide if your roof needs attention.

 - Aging & Deterioration: The shingles that cover your roof make up the upper most layer, which makes them the most susceptible to damage from weather, sunlight, and debris.
 Not only can they be dislodged by the wind, shingles can curl, crack, lose mineral coating, and become brittle after time, when worn down by different elements.
 If more than 20% of shingles are damaged or missing, it might be time to consider getting a roof replacement.

 - Sagging Gutters: If your gutters are sagging or have been dislocated, special attention may be needed to the location of the damage.

 - Leaks: A clear and common indicator is leakage.
 You might only have a leak or two but even a small leak can be the effect of a deeper cause.
 If your ceilings have discoloration or evidence of sagging, it would be best to have the roof inspected for internal damage that might be caused by other sources of problems you won’t see.